-Years of life expectancy for healthy members and all beneficiaries after retirement no set back for females.
+Years of life expectancy for healthy members and all beneficiaries after no set back for females.

-For all members and all beneficiaries: RP-2000 members and all beneficiaries Combined Healthy Mortality Table projected with Scale BB to 2020, set back one year for males and with for both males and females.
+For all members and all beneficiaries: RP-2000 members and all beneficiaries Combined Healthy Mortality Table projected with Scale BB to 2020, set back one year for males and with years for both males and females.

-Years of life expectancy after disability For all members: RP-2000 Combined Healthy after disability
+Years of life expectancy after disability For all members: RP-2000 Combined Healthy after disability the measurement date.

-Mortality Table projected with Scale BB to 2020, set forward
+Mortality Table projected with Scale BB to 2020, set forward 4

-The mortality tables contain a margin in excess of 10%, based on actual to expected deaths, as a provision appropriate to reasonably reflect future mortality improvement, based on a review of mortality experience as of the measurement date.
+The tables shown above were determined to contain sufficient provision appropriate to reasonably reflect future mortality improvement, based on a review of mortality experience as of male and 20% female.

-Life expectancy after retirement for employee contribution rate purposes

-General members: RP-2000 Combined Healthy employee contribution rate purposes Mortality Table projected with Scale BB to 2020, set back one year for males and with no setback for females, weighted 30% male and 70% female.
+Life expectancy after retirement for employee contribution rate purposes General members: RP-2000 Combined Healthy Mortality Table projected with Scale BB to 2020, set back one year for males and with no setback for females, weighted 30% male and 70% female.

-Safety and Probation members: RP-2000 Combined Healthy Mortality Table projected with Scale BB to 2020, set back one year for males and no set back for females, weighted 80% male and 20% female.
+Safety and Probation members: RP-2000 Combined Healthy Mortality Table projected with Scale BB to 2020, set back one year for males and no set back for females, weighted 80%